normartin/ts-retry-promise/README.md

 const result: string = await decoratedFunction("1");
 ```

-`decorated` is function with the same signature as `asyncFunction`, but will do retries in case of failures.
+Here `decoratedFunction` is a function with the same signature as `asyncFunction`, but will do retries in case of failures.

 ## Configuration

-`retry` and `retryDecorator` both take an optional second argument where you can configure the number of retries and timeouts:
+Both `retry` and `retryDecorator` take an optional second argument where you can configure the number of retries and timeouts:

 ```typescript
 export interface RetryConfig<T> {